 You all know about estrogen and progesterone, but talking of diet, insulin tends to play a role as well.
 Any abnormality of insulin interferes with ovulation.

-Regrettably, a pitiable diet can play havoc with your hormones and lead to a discrepancy in the egg release.
+Regrettably, a pitiable diet can play havoc with your hormones and lead to a discrepancy in egg release.
 Understandably, avoiding certain foods and including some others can improve ovulation to a great extent.

 The basis changes would be to limit the sugary foods &Trans fats contained in French fries type of snacks.
 Go for ‘value’ foods that contain omega-3 fatty acids, such as flaxseeds, fish, vegetables, eggs, and walnuts.